 If you have set up a safe room or special place for him, you can put him there for a while in order to get some things done.
 Hopefully he'll settle in for a nap.

 Send us a picture when you get a chance!
 We love to meet new kitties!

 by: Judy UK

-Have you thought of buying a soft toy, the size of his mum?
-We brought buddy home at 9 weeks.
-Becaue of his very young age, I bought 2 soft toys.
+Have you thought of buying a soft toy, the size of his mother cat?
+We brought Buddy home at 9 weeks.
+Because of his very young age, I bought 2 soft toys.

 He may have snuggled up to them during the night, we were't there.
 BUT during the day he'd repeatedly pounce, roll on them and have a fine old time biting them :D

 His mum would have given him a warning when she wanted time out.
 Can you leave him with toys while you get on in the house?

 Or bring a favourite toy with you, to distract him while you get on.
 Hope this helps.
 Good luck

 I have an adult Maine Coon who was recently rescued from an unpleasant situation.
 He is an all-around sweetheart, but I'm a little concerned.

 He sometimes goes into a room apart from me and my other cats and begins 'trilling' quite loudly.